SimonHarte/SpartanGrid/README.md

 ### Have a Project at the Ready?

-- Integrate `spartan.less` in your project
+- Integrate [`lib/spartan.less`](https://github.com/SimonHarte/SpartanGrid/blob/master/lib/spartan.less) in your project
 - Use the [API mixin(s)](#grid-setup) to set up your grid

-> Spartan will not generate any CSS until you use the setup API, so you can include `spartan.less` as a library.
+> Spartan will not generate any CSS until you use the setup API.

 ### Just want to fiddle around?